The Founding of PMFS

 1970s – PMFS Mexican Exchange Program

 PMFS’s Mexican Exchange program had its start in 1970 when Head of School LaRue Taliaferro took Fifth and Sixth grade choir members to Mexico to perform.
 Since that first trip, Fifth Graders have traveled to Mexico annually where they stay with their Mexican Buddies and their families.
-In January, the Mexican Buddies and their teachers travel to Philadelphia to stay for two weeks with the PMFS Buddies and host families for Part One of the exchange.
+In January, the Mexican Buddies and their teachers, from Colegio Williams in Cuernavaca, travel to Philadelphia to stay for two weeks with the PMFS Buddies and host families for Part One of the exchange.

 1980s – Journey’s End